The Bowlus Road Chief Signature Shape

 The front (where it is hitched to a vehicle) of the Bowlus Road Chief is rounded on the corners (as opposed to tapered or squared) with a door set in the middle.
 This makes the front of the trailer tall, the same height as the travel trailer's body.
 In stark contrast, the back end of the Bowlus Road Chief tapers to a point with a ridgeline extending from the commencement of the taper on the rooftop to a central point, in a shape similar to that of the inverted bow of a boat.
 As is clear from the Front and Tail End Views, the roof is a round semi-circular shape instead of a flat ceiling with rounded corners.

 Other aluminum travel trailers have shapes of a bread box, a rectangle with rounded corners with a door on the side.
 The shape of other travel trailers is symmetrical from all views.
 From the side, it is a rectangle with rounded corners.
-From the top, it is a rectangle with rounded corners, and from the ends, the travel trailer depicted by the Registered Mark is a box with rounded corners.
+From the top, it is a rectangle with rounded corners, and from the ends, it is a box with rounded corners.
 Other aluminum trailers have flat roofs with rounded corners.

 Several other design elements further set the Bowlus Road Chief uniquely apart.
 Bowlus Road Chief's windows are nautical in design, rounded rectilinear in shape, flush with the exterior, and slide to open.
 Other aluminum travel trailers' windows are more similar to traditional building windows, square and open vertically.